 - While more Aboriginal young people are completing Year 12, there remains a disparity in apparent retention rates between Aboriginal and non-Aboriginal learners, with the gap in 2020 being 17.9%.

 Opportunity and prosperity

-- In 2019, Aboriginal people on Victorian Government boards increased by 15.4%, which contributed to the goal of increasing Aboriginal leadership and representation across all sectors and levels.
+- The proportion of Aboriginal people on Victorian Government boards stabilised in 2020 at 1.3%, as did number of Aboriginal employees in the VPS at 1.2%, which contributed to the goal of increasing Aboriginal leadership and representation across all sectors and levels.